-Section 1.
-Employees hired prior to July 1, 2011 shall be eligible for annual leave after 30 calendar days of service with the Employer.
+Section 1. a.
+Employees shall be eligible for annual leave after 30 calendar days of service with the Employer.
 Employees shall earn annual leave as of their date of employment in accordance with the following schedule:

 Leave Service Credit (Includes all periods of Commonwealth Employment Where Leave Service Credit Is Earned) Maximum Annual Leave Entitlement Per Year